 Have you found some fascinating insights in our list of smart pricing strategies?
 Well, that’s not all.
 We’d like to share a few more things to keep in mind when designing an effective strategy:

 Naturally, there’s no one-size-fits-all solution.
-How effective this or that pricing strategy depends on the type of business and a range of specific conditions.
-There’s no need to stick with a single strategy—you can use a combination instead.
+The effectiveness of the pricing strategy you choose depends on the type of business and a range of specific conditions.
+There’s no need to stick with a single strategy — you can use a combination instead.
 Whichever you choose, make sure the preferred option fits your goals like a glove.

 If you’re still at a loss about how to create the right pricing strategy, we’re happy to help you out.
-We know what we’re talking about because Subbly also uses subscription strategies.
+We know what we’re talking about because Subbly also uses subscription pricing strategies.
 You can try our services for free with our 14-day trial.
 We can also help you measure your performance before and after re-adjusting your subscription pricing strategy.
-Drop us an email, and don’t bother with technical details —we’ll gladly do the job for you!
+Drop us an email, and don’t bother with technical details — we’re always happy to help!